SadafNaseri/ai-product-management-template/README.md

 ## PM Execution Plan

 ### Where Juno is today
-- M1–M6 specced and committed.
+- All six modules specced, committed, and now internally consistent: one autonomy stance (Copilot, no auto-publish), one confidence-tier definition, and red lines that map to real gates.
-- The prototype validates the M1 flow with the team.
+- Prototype validates the RAG + tool-trace flow with the team; every priority is grounded and shows its audit trail.
 - Automated evals: golden-set schema and format defined in 06-evals/golden-set/ with representative samples; curation toward the 200-item target in progress; judge prompt validated against 30 items; not yet wired to CI.
-- Human rubric drafted; 2 grader candidates lined up; no calibration round yet.
+- Human rubric drafted; 2 graders lined up; no live calibration round yet.

 ### What ships next (next 2 sprints)
-- Sprint 1: wire the eval harness to CI; staff and calibrate 2 graders; ship the Teams Channel triage tool.
+- Sprint 1: attack the named bottleneck.
+Tighten retrieval/chunking and the verbatim-citation gate against the golden set; wire the eval harness to CI; run the first grader calibration round.
-- Sprint 2: open closed beta with 3 PMs (1 RocketShip, 2 customers); weekly rubric review; instrument abandon-rate.
+- Sprint 2: closed beta with 3 PMs (1 RocketShip, 2 customers); instrument the strategy outcome metrics below; weekly rubric review.

 ### What I watch (dashboards)
-- Daily: thumbs-down rate, regen rate, hand-off rate.
+- Strategy outcomes (the M2 targets): weekly prioritization cycle time (target 2h -> 30min); decision-reversal rate within 1 week (target < 10%); share of priorities with 2+ cited sources (target 90%+).
-- Weekly: human-rubric mean per dimension; refusal hit-rate; cost per run.
+- Product health (daily): thumbs-down rate, regen rate, hand-off rate.
-- Per release: golden-set accuracy; format/citation/refusal pass rate.
+- Eval health (per release): golden-set accuracy; format/citation/refusal pass rate; cost per run.

 ### Red lines (what blocks shipping)
 - Any critical-safety fail (any "1" on safety dimension in human eval).